sourcegraph/handbook/content/departments/engineering/teams/core-services/managed-services/pings.md

 #### Modify deployment manifest

 > [!WARNING]
-> Due to the early-stage shape of Managed Services Platforms, we have yet to roll out standardized playbook.
+> Due to the early-stage shape of [Managed Services Platform](./platform.md), we have yet to roll out standardized playbook.
 Please reach out to #team-core-services for modifying the deployment manifest.
 Instructions in this section are generally assumed with an upfront setup.

 To modify the deployment manifest: